symfony-cmf/symfony-cmf-docs/bundles/simple_cms.rst

 The routing section is configuring what template or controller to use for a content class.
-This is reusing what the cmf routing bundle does, please see the corresponding :ref:`routing configuration section <bundle-routing-route-enhancer>`.
+This is reusing what the cmf routing bundle does, please see the corresponding :ref:`routing configuration section <bundle-routing-configuration>`.
 It also explains the ``generic_controller``.

 See the section below for multilanguage support.